neuefische/web-exercises/sessions/css-selectors/demo-start_alternative/README.md

 ## Notes

-- You only have to touch the `index.html` file.
+- You only have to touch the [`css/styles.css`](./css/styles.css) file.
+- You find the end point for this demo in `sessions/css-selectors/demo-end_alternative`.

 ## Development